Farmers Union Iced Coffee: Launch

 First launched in 1977 when Farmers Union was a co-operative of South Australian dairy farmers, the brand has achieved iconic status in South Australia and is now also available in all other Australian states and territories.
 Branded as “iced coffee”, the coffee milk drink is made with coffee, glucose, and homogenised reduced fat milk and milk solids.
 In the past Farmers Union Iced Coffee's labelling also made mention of "iced confection" as an ingredient.
 The flavour of the product changed considerably when this ingredient was removed.
 The product is available predominantly in 600 mL and smaller 375 mL cardboard cartons.
 However, the 375 mL cartons were changed in 2019 to 300 mL bottles, much like the “Stubby” style of the 750 mL bottles.
 The standard 600 mL cartons remain the same.
 It is also sold in 2 litre plastic cartons and 500 mL bottles.
 It was also sold in 3 litre plastic cartons up until 2017 and 1 litre cardboard cartons up until 2013.

 In 2003, Australians consumed in excess of 22 million litres, making it Australia's best selling flavoured milk drink/milk shake at that time.
 The drink's popularity has more recently been reflected by some McDonald's, KFC and Hungry Jack's restaurants beginning to sell it as a part of their menus across the country.

-Also, the drink holders of the locally made third generation Mitsubishi Magna and first generation of the Holden Cruze were designed to hold both normal round drinks and Farmers Union Iced Coffee cartons.
+Responding to demand, the drink holders of the locally made third generation Mitsubishi Magna and first generation of the Holden Cruze were designed to hold both normal round drinks and Farmers Union Iced Coffee cartons.

+Many other companies have joined in competition throughout Australia, with a multitude of recipes, packaging styles and sizes.